 ACUPUNCTURE FOR NATURAL FERTILITY

-HERE ARE SOME FREQUENTLY ASKED QUESTIONS ABOUT ACUPUNCTURE THAT I HAVE ANSWERED FOR YOU.
+HERE ARE SOME GENERAL AND FREQUENTLY ASKED QUESTIONS ABOUT ACUPUNCTURE THAT I HAVE ANSWERED FOR YOU.

 Acupuncture is a form of medicine that was developed in China thousands of years ago.
 It involves the gentle insertion of very fine, stainless steel, single use needles into Acupuncture points on the body.